dpplweb/dppl-content/_posts/christina/0409-01-01-consumer-information.md

 ### Consumer Web sites

 ### Coupons
-There are lots of coupon sites on the Web.
+There are lots of sites for printable coupons on the Web.
 We've listed a few:

 [CouponMom.com](http://www.couponmom.com/)
 Lists of grocery deals and coupons updated weekly.